Codex tools: Log in / create account

-If you are the creative type, we also have instructions to help you design your own style sheet for the Administration Panels, and even how to turn your Admin Theme into a Plugin for easy distribution to the public.
+If you are the creative type, we also have instructions to help you design your style sheet for the Administration Panels, and even how to turn your Admin Theme into a Plugin for easy distribution to the public.

-Typically, the instructions are to upload the Admin Theme Plugin to your plugins folder and then activate it on your Plugin Panel.
+To do this, upload the Admin Theme Plugin to your plugins folder and then activate it on your Plugin Panel.
 Simple and easy.

 Here is a partial list of the important style references used in the Administration Panels.
 Per CSS web standards, # denotes a style ID and . denotes a style class.